Hi, I’m Kathleen

 I have been in practice since 2009, with a Bachelor of Health Science in Naturopathy and a Master of Applied Science in Acupuncture.

-I began my career working in a large acupuncture and naturopathy clinic in Brisbane’s CBD, before relocating to Sydney almost seven years ago (time flies!)
-I first joined the team at Bourke Street Clinic, a collaborative clinical environment where I worked alongside medical and allied health colleagues.
-I took maternity leave following the birth of my daughter, after which I resumed practice from Bourke Street’s Double Bay clinic.
+I began my career working in a large acupuncture and naturopathy clinic in Brisbane’s CBD, before relocating to Sydney in 2012.
+At that time, I joined the team at Bourke Street Clinic, an integrative clinical environment where I worked alongside medical and allied health colleagues.

-I joined the Pyrmont clinic in 2017 – a beautiful space with a wonderful team.
-From early 2019, I extended my practice to work alongside Dr Paulette Maroun and colleagues at Paradigm and Co, in the CBD.
+I have since returned to practice and now work with Dr Paulette Maroun and colleagues at Paradigm and Co, in the CBD.
+An integrative medical collective and wonderful place to consult from.
 I also do home visits, all over Sydney, as part of MamaCare’s services.

 My background prior to health was in the arts: as a performer, researcher and wannabe professional clown.
 My first qualification was a Bachelor of Arts, majoring in Drama and Russian.
 I know, SO useful.
 Fun though; and helped to furnish my understanding of communication, human behaviour and health.